About Cairo

 Cultural Etiquette and Customs:

-- When visiting mosques, remember to dress modestly, covering your shoulders and knees.
+- When visiting religious sites like mosques, remember to dress modestly, covering your shoulders and knees.

 Transportation Tips and Local Navigation Advice:

-- Consider using ride-sharing apps like Uber or Careem for a more convenient and safer transportation option.
+- Consider using ride-sharing apps like Uber or Careem for a more convenient and safe way to get around.

 Safety Considerations and Common Travel Pitfalls:

-- Avoid drinking tap water and opt for bottled water to prevent stomach issues.
+- Avoid drinking tap water and opt for bottled water to prevent any stomach issues during your stay.

 Hidden Gems and Local Favorites Off the Tourist Trail: